-Cristina Prieto, Abengoa's Head of Project noted: "In order to increase efficiency, we need a higher temperature cycle, with a higher temperature cycle, with a higher temperature fluid in a higher operating temperature reactor."
-Prieto says the perovskite oxide chemical storage cycle meets all these requirements.
-"Essentially the technology offers a more tially the technology offers a more cost effective, dispatchable storage system.
+NREL and its project partners will explore the possibilities of a system that uses perovskite-type oxide as the in turn enables higher temperature efficiency, we need a higher temperature cycle, with a higher temperature fluid in a higher operating tempera-ture reactor."
+Prieto says the per-ovskite oxide chemical storage cycle meets all these requirements.
+"Essen-tially the technology offers a more tially the technology offers a more cost effective, dispatchable storage system.
 Also, the composition and structure of the particles allow for a more predictable reaction, which is good from a control aspect."